PhilippTrashman/small_rpg/README.md

 # small_rpg
-A Small RPG created for Fun using pygame
+A Small RPG in development.
+Still at Idea Phase